Welcome to Dr. Irtisha Singh’s Laboratory

 We are an integrative computational and experimental laboratory at Texas A&M University.

 At Singh Lab, we merge cutting-edge computational methodologies, statistical modelling and machine learning approaches with sophisticated molecular assays to decode functional regulatory programs in normal/cancer cells.
-By leveraging integrative data analysis, high-throughput functional screens and CRISPR perturbation technologies, we aim to decipher the molecular sates of normal/cancer cells and how their dysregulation drives the pathophysiology in malignancies.
+By leveraging integrative data analysis, high-throughput functional screens and CRISPR perturbation technologies, we aim to decipher the molecular states of normal/cancer cells and how their dysregulation drives the pathophysiology in malignancies.
 We have established multidisciplinary collaborations with physician scientists at Emory Winship Cancer Institute, University, Stanford Medicine and Dana Farber Cancer Institute.
 We have also built strong on-campus collaborations with researchers at Department of Biomedical Engineering and Department of Biology.

 Key Research Areas